Combat search and rescue: History

-In the First Indochina War French doctor, pilot and parachutist Valérie André pioneered MEDEVAC tactics, a precursor to what we know as CSAR today, by flying helicopters into combat zones to retrieve (or sometimes treat) injured soldiers.
+In the First Indochina War French physician, pilot and parachutist Valérie André pioneered MEDEVAC tactics, a precursor to what we know as CSAR today, by flying helicopters into combat zones to retrieve (or sometimes treat) injured soldiers.

 In August 1943 a wing flight surgeon, Lt.
 Col. Don Flickinger, and two combat surgical technicians, Sgt.
 Richard S. Passey and Cpl.
 William G. MacKenzie, parachuted from the search planes in the Naga area of Burma to assist and care for the injured.
 At the same time, a ground team was sent to their location and all twenty walked to safety.

 Although parachute rescues were not officially authorized at the time, this is considered by PJs to be the birth of United States Air Force Pararescue.
 Eric Sevareid said of his rescuers: "Gallant is a precious word: they deserve it".
 A few short months later, Capt.
 Porter was killed on a rescue mission when his B-25 was shot down.

 During the Vietnam War the costly rescue of Bat 21 led the US military to find a new approach to high-threat search and rescue.
 They recognized that if a SAR mission was predestined to fail, it should not be attempted and other options such as special operations, diversionary tactics and other creative approaches tailored to the situation had to be considered.
 Recognizing the need for an aircraft that could deliver better close air support, the US Air Force introduced the A-7 Corsair, originally a carrier-based Navy light attack aircraft, to replace the Air Force's A-1 Skyraiders, an aircraft that also was originally a carrier-based naval attack bomber.

 As a result of the Vietnam CSAR experience, the US military also improved the night capability of helicopters and area denial munitions.